A Chinese Red Dog, known under the Laizhou Hong name, is a large dog breed originating from China.

 They also have information on breeders and where to buy a Chinese Red Dog from:

-The Chinese Red Dog is a special kind of dog.
-Special in appearance, manner, and talents.
+The Chinese Red Dog is unique in appearance, manner, and talents.

 It is too bad that there are so few out there, and perhaps one day, they’ll pick up the prominence that they once enjoyed.

-They are good family dogs when trained properly, which will dedicate themselves to loving and protecting their own.
+When appropriately trained, they are good family dogs, dedicate themselves to loving and protecting their own.